 She graduated with an MFA in Fine Art from Goldsmiths College in 2016, and an MA in Fine Art Photography from the London College of Communication in 2005.

-Over the past fifteen years, her moving image work has been recognised for its experimental form and immersive quality, and has been widely screened at film festivals, galleries and museums, including Tate Modern (London), MoMA (online), LUX (London), Serpentine Cinema (London), Beursschouwburg (Brussels), Cafe OTO (London), Kunsthal Charlottenborg (Copenhagen), Maison de la Culture (Amiens), CLOSE-UP (London), Centre d'art Contemporain (Brétigny-sur-Orge), Pavilion (Leeds), LC Queisser (Tbilisi), Institut Français (London), Outpost Gallery (Norwich), Le Cyclop (Milly-la-Forêt), IMMA Irish Museum of Modern Art (Dublin), Fondation Vincent Van Gogh (Arles), Paris Internationale (Paris), Short Film Festival Oberhausen (Oberhausen), Interseccion (A Coruña), Tbilisi International Film Festival (Tbilisi), EMAF European Media Art Festival (Osnabrück), Berwick Film and Media Arts Festival (Berwick), Eastern Neighbours Film Festival (Den Haag), Kasseler Dokfest (Kassel), Courtisane Festival (Ghent).
+Her work has been widely exhibited and screened at galleries and museums including Tate Modern (London), MoMA (online), Kunsthal Charlottenborg (Copenhagen), LUX (London), Serpentine cinema, Serpentine Galleries (London), Beursschouwburg (Brussels), Cafe OTO (London), Maison de la Culture (Amiens), CLOSE-UP (London), Centre d'art Contemporain (Brétigny-sur-Orge), Pavilion (Leeds), LC Queisser (Tbilisi), Institut Français (London), Outpost Gallery (Norwich), Le Cyclop (Milly-la-Forêt), IMMA Irish Museum of Modern Art (Dublin), Fondation Vincent van Gogh (Arles), and Paris Internationale (Paris).
+She has participated in international film festivals, including Short Film Festival Oberhausen (Oberhausen), Intersección (A Coruña), Tbilisi International Film Festival (Tbilisi), EMAF European Media Art Festival (Osnabrück), Berwick Film and Media Arts Festival (Berwick), Eastern Neighbours Film Festival (The Hague), Kasseler Dokfest (Kassel), and Courtisane Festival (Ghent).

-She was awarded the Sainsbury Scholarship at the British school at Rome (2024-2025), the Book of the Month at the Fondation Henri Cartier-Bresson (2024), the Arts Council England Project Grant (2022), Georgian National Film Centre Documentary funding (2022).
+She was awarded the Sainsbury Scholarship at the British School at Rome (2024–2025), Book of the Month at the Fondation Henri Cartier-Bresson (2024), an Arts Council England Project Grant (2022), The Elephant Trust Grant (2022), and Georgian National Film Centre Documentary Funding (2022).

 Medoidze’s filmmaking practice also extends into writing and publishing as alternative forms of image-making.
 Her recent performances and readings have been presented at Courtisane Festival (Ghent), Café OTO (London), Biblioteka, AA Architects (London), and LUX (London).
 Her first monograph, Bastard Sun, was published by Distanz and Kona Books (2023).